aisara-hub/aisaratuners/docs/user guide.md

 #### Function run_opti()

-A function to run the optimization and it returns training log.
+A function to run the optimization and it returns the optimization log.

 **Examples**
 ```python